 Each week there are many opportunities for worship in the Chapel.
-In addition to the list below, special seasonal services allow the community to live through the Church calendar each year as we seek the continuing conversion of our souls.
+In addition to the list below, special seasonal services allow the community to live through the Church calendar each year.
+Is the Chapel Anglican?

-The daily offices – that is, "services" or "works" of prayer – are led by students every weekday morning, noon, and evening.
-Each office is structured around communal recitation of Psalms and two readings from elsewhere in the Bible.
-Regular participation in the daily offices shapes our thoughts, prayers, and desires according to the patterns of Scripture.
-Morning Prayer lasts about twenty-five minutes, Noonday Prayer about seven minutes, and Evening Prayer about seventeen minutes.
-The offices are often sung rather than said, which makes them slightly longer, and a student often gives a reflection on the readings or a meditation on our human condition at Evening Prayer on Fridays.
+The daily offices – that is, “services” or “works” of prayer – are led by students every weekday morning, noon, and evening.
+Each office is structured around recitation of Psalms and two readings from in the Bible.
+Morning Prayer lasts about twenty-five minutes, Noonday Prayer about seven minutes, and Evening Prayer about eighteen minutes.
+The offices are sometimes sung rather than said.
+On Fridays at Evening Prayer, a student usually gives a reflection or meditation, and the service is concluded with a shape note hymn led by the Shape Note Choir.

 Monday and Tuesday – 9:30 PM

 Compline is a late-evening service, which marks the end of the day's work and the beginning of a restful night.
-It is sung by candlelight, led by a small choir of women on Mondays and men on Tuesdays, and lasts about twenty minutes.
-Compline is an excellent occasion to unburden oneself from the difficulties of the day, you will find yourself simultaneously in peaceful solitude in the darkened chapel and deeply supported by the gathered community.
+It is sung by candlelight, led by a small choir of women on Mondays and of men on Tuesdays, and lasts about twenty-five minutes.
+Compline is an felicitous occasion to unburden oneself from the difficulties of the day.

 Wednesday – 5:00 PM

-Choral Evensong is a 45 minute service of Evening Prayer at which the King's College Chapel Choir leads in the singing of an Introit, Psalms, two Canticles, Preces (versicles and responses), an Anthem, and an organ Voluntary.
-There are two readings from Scripture and generally two hymns.
+Choral Evensong is an hour-long service of Evening Prayer in which certain elements of the service are sung by the Chapel Choir.
+The experience is not dissimilar to an hour-long concert of music from the Renaissance to the 20th century.
+There are two readings from Scripture and two hymns.
 The beauty of the choir surrounds the reading of the inspired text in a way that has spoken to the longing of the human heart for five centuries.

 Wine Before Breakfast